Copilot-Language/copilot-verifier/README.md

 to the later verification steps.
-To the extent that the input program is not fully-portable C, `clang` may make implementation-specific decisions about how to compile the program which might be made different if compiled by a different compiler, (e.g. `gcc`).
+To the extent that the input program is not fully-portable C, `clang` may make implementation-specific decisions about how to compile the program which might be made different if compiled by a different compiler (e.g. `gcc`).
 We expect this aspect to be mitigated by the fact that Copilot programs are automatically generated into a rather simple subset of the C language, and is designed to be as simple as possible.